Skip to content

 Configuration

-Parsers are configured in Django settings:
+Parsers are configured in Django settings.
+See the base settings file for current defaults.

 PREFERRED_PARSERS = {